 Where to Find a CTO?

-You have a choice between three of the most popular hiring options.
+When looking for CTO co-founder, you have a choice between three of the most popular hiring options.
 Each one comes with its own pros and cons.

 It’s a common practice to hire freelancers for IT positions.
 CTOs aren’t an exception.
 But you should keep in mind that cooperation with the CTO requires a long-term perspective, while freelancers can sometimes leave without a warning or work on several projects simultaneously.
 If you’re going to work with a freelance CTO, it’s a good idea to ask your acquaintances for references.

-Freelance CTO's hourly rates.
+Freelance CTO's hourly rates